berndbausch/Devstack-Kubernetes/deploy-apps.md

 		  - name: server
 			image: nginx

+This manifest is based on an [example](https://github.com/kubernetes/cloud-provider-openstack/blob/master/examples/persistent-volume-provisioning/cinder/example-pod.yaml) from the official Cloud Provider OpenStack repo.
-This manifest differs from the original in two points: Pods have an additional label `app: lbserver`, and there is no volume.
+It differs from the original in two points: Pods have an additional label `app: lbserver`, and there is no volume.

 Create a **service manifest** named *service.yaml*.